Equal Housing Opportunity

 CLOSED TUESDAY, THURSDAY & FRIDAY AFTERNOONS

-VERY NICE MAINTENANCE FREE 1-BEDROOM APARTMENT AVAILABLE SOON AT PARKVIEW PLAZA AND APOLLO TOWERS.
-RENT IS ONLY 30% OF GROSS INCOME PLUS ONLY $15 MONTHLY FOR UTILITIES.
+VERY NICE MAINTENANCE FREE 1-BEDROOM APARTMENTS AVAILABLE SOON AT PARKVIEW PLAZA, APOLLO TOWERS, AND TOLIN TERRACE.
+RENT IS ONLY 30% OF GROSS INCOME PLUS AS LITTLE AS $15 PER MONTH FOR UTILITIES.
 NO SMOKING.
 NO ONE HAS NICER APARTMENTS AT A BETTER PRICE.
 NO ONE!

 IMPORTANT RENT NOTICE FOR APOLLO TOWERS AND PARKVIEW PLAZA RESIDENTS BEGINNING DECEMBER 1, 2014.
 RENT FOR PARKVIEW PLAZA 1-BEDROOM UNITS ARE $486 OR LESS.
-CONTRACTY RENT FOR APOLLO TOWERS 1-BEDROOM UNITS ARE $436 OR LESS AND 2-BEDROOM UNITS ARE $536 OR LESS.
-ALL UTILITIES INCLUDED.
+CONTRACT RENT FOR APOLLO TOWERS 1-BEDROOM UNITS ARE $436 OR LESS AND 2-BEDROOM UNITS ARE $536 OR LESS.

 This institution is an equal opportunity provider and employer